Ignite Educator Workshop

-Since 2020, ETS Idaho has hosted webinars to connect Western educators and science communicators with leading-edge climate science.
-We believe that providing a space to ask questions, spark conversations, and encourage community-building is as empowering as access to scientific concepts.
+Since 2020, Earth to Sky Idaho has hosted webinars to connect Western educators and science communicators with leading-edge climate science.
+We believe that providing a space to ask questions, spark conversations and encourage community-building is as empowering as access to scientific concepts.
 In our webinar series, we speak with experts on local climate impacts and explore questions like: How can Indigenous Science inform our water management strategies?
 How can we use storytelling to help Idahoans understand their relationship to wildfire?

 Dr. David Hoekema joins ETS to discuss the history of water rights in Idaho, and how changes in our aquifers will impact these rights.
 Unexpectedly, as our irrigation canals have become less leaky and our sprinklers more effective, less water spills out to recharge underground aquifers.
 Combined with warming temperatures, we are seeing less water in our aquifer.
 Dr. Hoekema explains how Idaho's cloud seeding technology and managed recharge may help us stay buoyant in a time of water scarcity.

 Dr. John Abatzoglou joins ETS-Idaho to discuss drought's far-reaching impacts on the West.
 He details how our agriculture may be impacted by drought and what we can do to prepare.
 Will Idaho be the country's center of almond production?
 We explore our climate analogues, what we may be able to produce, and what might happen to our snow out West.

 Stefanie Krantz, Climate Change Coordinator for the Nez Perce tribe, joins ETS Idaho to discuss the link between soil health, water resilience and biodiversity.
 Krantz leaves ETS with abundant resources to continue learning from Indigenous science.
 As Indigenous people lead the way in climate change planning, this knowledge is invaluable.